Japan Dispay's new flexible screen will be able to significantly expand access to devices with unusual configurations

-The popularity of non-planar screens, but offering a certain curvature in the shape that allows them to be incorporated into devices with new and refreshing configurations, is gaining momentum in the market over the past year, albeit at a relatively limited pace and scope - mainly because only סמסונג and-LG Are engaged in the manufacture of such means of display, and based on the Super AMOLED and P-OLED Which make them suitable mainly for high market products that justify the investment.
+The popularity of screens that are not completely planar, but offer a certain curvature in their shape that allows them to be integrated into devices with new and refreshing configurations, has been gaining momentum in the market in the last year, albeit at a relatively limited pace and scope - mainly because סמסונג and-LG Are engaged in the manufacture of such means of display, and based on the Super AMOLED and P-OLED Which make them suitable mainly for high market products that justify the investment.

-It's worth noting that only the screen polarization layers are flexible, with the screen backlight unit remaining as rigid as it was - so this is not a technology that will allow us to see truly futuristic and flexible devices (unlike the competitive OLED screens they can use, Theoretically), but should give us convex-style devicesGalaxy S7 Edge, or even G-Flex models LG, In price tags more popular thanks to technology that is intrinsically cheaper.
+It is worth noting that only the polarization layers of the screen are flexible, with the rear illumination unit of the screen remaining rigid as it was - so this is not a technology that can allow us to see really futuristic and flexible devices (unlike competing OLED screens).
+Theoretically), but should give us convex devices in the style ofGalaxy S7 Edge, or even G-Flex models LG, In price tags more popular thanks to technology that is intrinsically cheaper.

 In addition,Japan Display It is stated that the use of plastic substrates is supposed to make the display more resistant to breakage and shattering - when a fall may shatter the protective coating glass of the smart device (assuming it is), but the display itself will remain intact, assuming a glass-based touch layer is not built with it .
 Also, the Full Active Flex LCD will support the ability to provide a display with a standard refresh rate of 60 frames per second, and also with low refresh rates of 30 frames per second and 15 frames per second in situations where the screen is on but there are minimal (or no) changes in display In practice - for considerable savings in overall battery consumption.